3 Ways to Wow on Your Next Business Call

 A big part of the success of active listening relies on your ability to relate to your conversation partner.
 The easiest way to do this is to ask questions.
-Not only will you be able to clear up any uncertainty you might have, the person you are speaking to will appreciate your attentiveness and desire to understand the nuances of what they are saying.
+You can clear up any uncertainty you might have.
+The person you are speaking to will also appreciate your attentiveness.

 Another trick is to repeat back the point just discussed.
-This doesn’t mean you should just chatter back every sentence every time, but rephrasing a good point to illuminate the intent shows you are invested in the conversation’s outcome.
-You want to avoid sound flippant or disingenuous when you do this, so make sure only to engage this method when you need clarification.
+This doesn’t mean you should just chatter back every sentence every time.
+However, rephrasing a good point to illuminate the intent shows you are invested in the conversation’s outcome.
+Avoid sound flippant or disingenuous when you do this.
+Make sure only to engage this method when you need clarification.

 Taking notes is another quick way to stay engaged in the call.
-Conversations on the phone happen so fast, and it is easy to get hung up on closing remarks and forget the crux of the call.
+Conversations on the phone happen so fast.
+It is easy to get hung up on closing remarks and forget the crux of the call.
 Even a few quickly jotted notes can jog your memory later, so you can keep moving forward instead of sending the dreaded follow up email.

 Keep Your Cool

 Despite these tips, a difficult call is bound to happen sooner or later.
 Whether it’s a disgruntled former client or a business competitor, you’re going to communicate with people who aren’t happy.
 Knowing how to handle these situations will make or break your long-term business success.

 An excellent way to keep your cool is to smile through the interaction, quite literally.
-The “smile and dial” technique is so common it’s almost a cliche in telecommunications at this point, but there’s a reason why it endures.
+The “smile and dial” technique is so common it’s almost a cliche in telecommunications at this point.
+However, there’s a reason why it endures.
 Smiling while speaking on the phone has a huge difference on the tone of your conversation; Customers That Stick report people can hear the difference between different types of smiles, and that tone makes up 84% of the message of a phone call.